Serpico: Later reviews

+A 2023 article found that "the movie, like the life of its hero, remains a clear public good".
+The article commented that a film about a cop facing impossible, potentially fatal, obstacles for simply doing his job on the level "feels impossible in the Hollywood of today".

 Legacy

-On September 21, 1975, Serpico was premiered on television on The ABC Sunday Night Movie.
+On September 21, 1975, Serpico premiered on television on The ABC Sunday Night Movie.

 It was released on VHS in 1991, and on DVD in 2002.
-The film was then made available in Blu-ray in 2013.
+The film was made available on Blu-ray in 2013.
 Masters of Cinema released Serpico in the United Kingdom on Blu-ray in 2014.
-It contained three video documentaries about the film, a photo gallery with an audio commentary by Lumet and a forty-four page booklet.
+It contains three video documentaries about the film, a photo gallery with an audio commentary by Lumet, and a forty-four page booklet.

-A television series based on Maas' book and the motion picture was broadcast on NBC between September 1976 and January 1977, with David Birney playing the role of Serpico.
-Fourteen episodes were broadcast, and one was never aired.
-The series was preceded by a pilot film, Serpico: The Deadly Game, which was broadcast in April 1976.
+A television series based on Maas's book and the motion picture was broadcast on NBC between September 1976 and January 1977, with David Birney as Serpico.
+Fourteen episodes were broadcast, but the fifteenth was not aired.
+The series was preceded by the pilot film Serpico: The Deadly Game, which was broadcast in April 1976.

-The 1976 Italian film The Cop in Blue Jeans main character was inspired by Serpico.
+The main character in the 1976 Italian film The Cop in Blue Jeans was inspired by Serpico.
 In the 1977 film Saturday Night Fever, a poster of Serpico is featured in the room of its main character, Tony Manero.
 The film is referenced in 1994's Natural Born Killers by the character Dwight McClusky.
 The poster of the film is featured in the room of the main character of 1997's Boogie Nights.
 Serpico was mentioned in the 1995 film Get Shorty.

-In a 2004 Corner Gas episode, "The Taxman", local cops Davis and Karen talk about the film and Karen tries to rent it at the video store.
-In a 2007 episode of It’s Always Sunny in Philadelphia, "Bums: Making a Mess All Over the City", Charlie imitates Pacino’s performance after the gang buys an out of commission police car.
-The film was referenced in a 2016 episode of El ministerio del tiempo as the reason for the nickname of one of its main characters, "Pacino".
+In a 2004 Corner Gas episode "The Taxman", local cops Davis and Karen talk about the film, and Karen tries to rent it at the video store.
+In the 2007 episode of It's Always Sunny in Philadelphia "Bums: Making a Mess All Over the City", Charlie imitates Pacino's performance after the gang buys an out-of-commission police car.
+The film is referenced in a 2016 episode of El ministerio del tiempo as the reason for the nickname of one of its main characters, "Pacino".
 Among other police films, Serpico influenced the Hong Kong action cinema.